Victoraș Iacob: FC FCSB

 His first season for FCSB was a good one and they won the championship.
 He played in 22 games and scored five times.

 His first season in the UEFA Cup in 2004–05 led to an extended cup run for FCSB.
-They qualified from a group which included Standard Liège, Beşiktaş, Sampdoria and Athletic Bilbao and beat Valencia, a former UEFA Cup winner in the next knock out stage.
-However they were eliminated in the quarter finals by Villareal.
+They qualified from a group which included Standard Liège, Beşiktaş, Sampdoria, and Athletic Bilbao and beat Valencia, a former UEFA Cup winner in the next knockout stage.
+However, they were eliminated in the quarter-finals by Villarreal.

-The following season the club qualified for the UEFA Champions League but were beat in the qualifying rounds by Rosenborg.
-They then played in the UEFA Cup group stages where they defeated teams like RC Lens, Heerenveen S.C., Real Betis in the group stages and one of their traditional Romanian rivals, Rapid București, in the quarter finals.
-FCSB played the semifinal but were beaten by Middlesbrough F.C. after two dramatic games.
+The following season the club qualified for the UEFA Champions League but was beaten in the qualifying rounds by Rosenborg.
+They then played in the UEFA Cup group stages where they defeated teams like RC Lens, Heerenveen S.C., and Real Betis in the group stages and one of their traditional Romanian rivals, Rapid București, in the quarter-finals.
+FCSB played the semifinal but was beaten by Middlesbrough F.C. after two dramatic games.

-In the 2006–07 season FCSB qualified for UEFA Champions League group stage, where they played Real Madrid, Olympique Lyonnais and Dynamo Kiev.
+In the 2006–07 season, FCSB qualified for the UEFA Champions League group stage, where they played Real Madrid, Olympique Lyonnais, and Dynamo Kyiv.
 However, Iacob suffered another injury in 2007 and did not manage to play any game in the Champions League.

 He played 20 games in the European Cups with Steaua and scored 9 times.

 At the start of 2008, he was transferred to 1.
 FC Kaiserslautern, in the 2nd Bundesliga, for €500,000.
 He was injured in his early days at his new team and did not manage to help them avoid relegation, despite playing a couple of matches.
 He also spent a few months at CS Otopeni.

-Iraklis Thessaloniki
+Iraklis

-In the summer of 2009, Iacob moved to Iraklis Thessaloniki on a free transfer.
+In the summer of 2009, Iacob moved to Iraklis on a free transfer.
 He played 24 matches and scored 11 goals in his first season in Greece.
 Iacob became a fan-favourite.
 He had a poor disciplinary record however and was nine times and sent off five times.
-With the beginning of the 2009–10 season he was unable to offer his services (home against Olympiakos, Iraklis won 2–1) at his team due to his red card which he had received on the last match of the previous season.
-Iraklis' fans acknowledged his contribution giving him the player of the year award, in winter 2010 for the 2009–10 season.
+At the beginning of the 2009–10 season, he was unable to offer his services (home against Olympiakos, Iraklis won 2–1) at his team due to a red card which he had received in the last match of the previous season.
+Iraklis' fans acknowledged his contribution giving him the Player of the Year award, in winter 2010 for the 2009–10 season.

-In May 2011, he left the club, Iraklis have been blighted by financial problems which ultimately resulted in relegation from the top tier.
+In May 2011, he left the club, Iraklis having been blighted by financial problems which ultimately resulted in relegation from the top tier.

-Aris FC
+Aris

-On 30 August 2011, Iacob signed a contract with Thessaloniki rivals, Aris FC.
+On 30 August 2011, Iacob signed a contract with Thessaloniki rivals, Aris.